 Big Tree Creek Falls

-Big Tree Creek Falls are one of our hidden falls here in the valley, they are located just below the bridge that crosses the creek on the highway south of sayward.
+Big Tree Creek Falls is one of our hidden falls here in the valley, they are located just below the bridge that crosses the creek on the highway south of Sayward.
 The bridge is located at the top of the hill just south of the marine harvest hatchery.

 A trip to the north island has to include the beautiful Eternal Fountain.
 This fountain waterfall is something to see, its a waterfall that comes out of the rock, falls down about 5 meters and disappears back into the mountain.
 Now if the beauty of these falls is not enough, then you should drop down to the base of the falls and go behind to discover another totally underground falls and a beautiful cave sculpted out of the rock by the water.
 The tunnel twist and turns as it follows an underground stream as it roars through the cave to the end where it drops into a deep sump and disappears.
 Awesome to see, but please be careful as the rock can be very slippery.